-Employee engagement surveys, sometimes called employee satisfaction surveys, can be a great tool for leaders to understand employee viewpoints on a variety of organizational aspects.
+Employee engagement surveys, sometimes called employee satisfaction surveys or employee feedback surveys, can be a great tool for leaders to understand employee viewpoints on a variety of organizational aspects.
 Before an organization launches an employee engagement survey it is important to understand the pros, cons, and things to keep in mind when seeking to determine a level of engagement by asking for your employee’s opinion.

 Pros of an Employee Engagement Survey

 Let’s start with the positive aspects of an Employee Engagement survey – and there are many!